-We consider the problem of generating code to perform a multiplication by an integer constant n, using elementary operations, such as left shifts (i.e. multiplications by powers of two), additions and subtractions.
-This problem has been studied and algorithms have been proposed in [3,4,7-9,5].
-Other operations like right shifts could be taken into account, but we will restrict to the above operations, as this was done in [8,9].
+The multiplication by an integer constant problem consists in generating code to perform a multiplication by an integer constant n, using elementary operations, such as left shifts (multiplications by powers of two), additions and subtractions.
+This problem has been studied and algorithms have been proposed in [3, 4, 7, 8, 9, 5].
+Other operations like right shifts could be taken into account, but we will restrict to the above operations, as this was done in [8, 9].
 However, the results presented in this paper could straightforwardly be generalized.

 In this paper, we are interested in the relation between the multiplication by an integer constant problem and the compression (Section 4).
 This will allow us to deduce lower bounds on the length of the generated code, also called program (Section 5).
-But we first give a formulation of the problem (the same as in [8,9]) in Section 2 and discuss on bounds on the shift counts in Section 3.
+But we first give a formulation of the problem (the same as in [8, 9]) in Section 2 and discuss on bounds on the shift counts in Section 3.